davekinkead/thesis/presentations/arse_about_face_liberalism.md

 We might consider two potential positions regarding justice and the good:

-- P - that the state should endorse Christianity as the official religion (like Denmark & Norway).
+- P - that the state should endorse Christianity as the official religion.
 - Q - that the state should endorse Islam as the official religion.

+---

-Liberal theory would hold we endorse neither.
+Despite liberal democracies like Denmark and Norway already endorsing an official state religion, liberal theory would hold we endorse neither.
 That despite proposing terms that we reasonably believe others could reasonably accept (our views being reasonable and true after all), no overlapping consensus could be found and thus we must endorse:

 - R - that neither P nor Q can be included in our political conception of justice.